right arrow Back

 Charging a late fee on overdue accounts encourages customers to pay invoices on time.
 Allowing an early payment discount has the same effect – it makes it in your customers’ interests to pay invoices promptly.

 Late fees can be set rates each time or be based on the value of the invoice.
+Auditing accounts payable is crucial in this context to prevent fraud and errors, ensuring that late fees are applied correctly and efficiently.
 Decide whether to charge late fees or interest on overdue invoices, and make sure you tell customers about it in advance – this is a legal requirement.
 As above, include it in your payment terms.

 Be deliberate and clear in your invoice late fee wording so you can reference it later if need be.